butteredcorn/Express-Documentation/docs/setting-up-express-module/refactor.md

 There are a few things that can be done to make the code more modular and easier to work with.
 Even if you are working alone, creating modular code will make your work easier to read and debug.

-In this section, we will go over the following:
+In this tutorial, we will go over the following:
 <ul>
 <li>Removing Magic Numbers</li>
 <li>Moving the Hosting Functionality to Another File</li>
 <li>Moving Express Apps into Sub-Folders.</li>
 </ul>

+And then finally, we will cover off the importance of routing.

-## Removing Magic Numbers From Your Code
+## Section 1: Removing Magic Numbers From Your Code

 Our code so far is only eight lines, but even then, we have introduced a magic number.
 Our port number is bound directly to the number 3000 and our error message also references this number directly.
 Let's change that by binding the port number to a global variable for now, and then simply referencing that variable like so: